sylvaincom/medgan-tips/README.md

 ```
 python medgan.py test1.matrix ./train/test --data_type="binary" --n_epoch=10 --n_pretrain_epoch=10
 ```
-Once again, the goal here is just to run `medgan`, not to obtain useful results: we try to minimize the computing time by taking small values for `n_epoch` and `n_pretrain_epoch`.
+Once again, the goal here is just to run medGAN, not to obtain useful results: we try to minimize the computing time by taking small values for `n_epoch` and `n_pretrain_epoch`.
 This will create 32 files in our `train` folder: `checkpoint`, `test`, `test-0.data-00000-of-00001`, `test-0.index` etc.

 ### 3) Generate synthetic records.